regenix/regenix/documentation/en/configuration.md

 ---

-#### Secrect code
+#### Secret code

-Every application should have its own secrect code.
+Every application should have its own secret code.
 It is used in a few of places in the framework for security.
 The code should be a string of any random symbols, for example: